hull/hull-node/README.md

 app.listen(port);
 ```

-The connector is a simple HTTP application served from public address.
+As you can see connector is a simple HTTP application served from public address.
 It can be implemented in any way and in any technological stack as long as it implements the same API.

-Yet to ease the connector development and to extract common code base the `hull-node` library comes with the **Hull.Connector** toolkit which simplifies the process of building a Connector with a set of helpers and utilities.
+You can find more details on connector's structure [here](https://www.hull.io/docs/apps/ships/).

 ## Initialization